 Don’t just think about minimizing jail time since most citizens facing a first DUI offense will not go back to jail beyond what they endured after bonding out of detention on the night of the arrest.
 Your goal is to hire an experienced, veteran DUI lawyer who can keep a drunk driving conviction off your permanent criminal record.
 Don’t think that you can use the Georgia First Offender Act, because Georgia DUI laws PROHIBIT that from happening.

-First Offense DUI Benefits and Limitations Compared to a Conviction of a 2nd DUI
+First Offense DUI Benefits and Limitations Compared To a Conviction of a 2nd DUI in GA

 A DUI refusal of implied consent testing, after being arrested, can lead to total loss of all driving privileges for 12 months at the Georgia Department of Driver Services (Georgia DDS.)
 Any driver who (at the time of the guilty plea or trial resulting in a DUI conviction) is under age 21 cannot get a limited permit, even after a 1st offense DUI.
 A 1st offence DUI driver in Alabama could, but not Georgia.

 Drunk Driving Laws In GA